microbit-cz/pxt-motor-synchronization/README.md

 motors.Run(200, 200);
 ```

 In this example, I am setting the max speed to 19 rad/s.
-After initializing you can set debugging with SetDebug set to true.
+After initializing you can enable debugging with SetDebug set to true.

 ## Advanced